University Resources

 The UCC supports the mental health needs of Vanderbilt students, encouraging their work toward their academic and personal goals.
 Our highly skilled and multidisciplinary staff develop evidence-based treatment plans tailored to each individual’s unique background and needs by working together with students, campus partners, and community providers.
 The UCC also emphasizes prevention and education through collaboration and consultation focused on the development of the skills and self-awareness needed to excel in a challenging educational environment.

-The UCC has recently collaborated with BRET faculty to provide mental health services that are more readily available and designed to seamlessly and effectively meet the needs of biomedical research students.
+The UCC collaborates with the School of Medicine to provide mental health services that are more readily available and designed to seamlessly and effectively meet the needs of biomedical research students.

 The Student Care Network is a holistic network of services and resources pertaining to health and wellness available to all Vanderbilt University students.
 Primary offices include the Office of Student Care Coordination, the University Counseling Center, the Student Health Center, and the Center for Student Wellbeing.
 Students also have access to a wide range of additional on-campus and community resources through the Student Care Network.